RecursionExcursion/WorkspaceDeployer/README.md

 # WorkSpaceDeployer - Portfolio Project

 WorkSpaceDeployer is a portfolio project developed by Ryan Loupee as a showcase of technical skills and expertise.
 It is a desktop application for
-Windows that aims to simplify and automate the process of setting up a personalized work environment.
+Windows made with JavaFX that aims to simplify and automate the process of setting up a personalized work environment.
 With WorkSpaceDeployer, users can deploy their preferred programs and open frequently visited browser URLs with just a single click.

 ## Table of Contents